C5H8NNaO4/cv/README.md

 # A Data Driven CV for Web Developers

-A data driven CV for web developers that keeps track of your experience.
+A multi-lingual data driven CV for web developers that keeps track of your experience.
 Just configure some starting data and you are good to go.
 The project uses _i18n_ to interpolate markdown files.
 You can add your own Biography to the _/src/data/bio/\*.md_ files.

 ## Demo